yannikthegenius/YTG-REAPER/README.md

 9. Options > Themes > Pick any of the available "Reapertips" Themes.
 10. Extensions > ReaPack > "Synchronize Packages".
 11. Restart REAPER.
 Errors are gone.
+12. Press CTRL+P to open REAPER Preferences > General > Paths > Define your paths.
-12. Missing icons?
+13. Missing icons?
 Check [Essential Icons](https://www.reapertips.com/products/essential-icons-for-reaper) by [Reapertips](https://www.reapertips.com).
 Or right click on any toolbar > "Customize toolbar..." > Double click on the icon you want to change > Pick any new icon > Apply.

 ---